codes.benchmark package

 codes.benchmark.bench_plots.plot_uncertainty_over_time_comparison(uncertainties, absolute_errors, timesteps, config, save=True, show_title=True)#

-Plot the uncertainty and true MAE over time for different surrogate models.
+Plot log-space uncertainty and Δdex over time for multiple surrogates.

 Parameters: